inspircd/docs/docs/3/modules/noctcp.md

 ### Description

-This module adds channel mode `C` (noctcp) which allows channels to block messages which contain CTCPs.
+This module adds channel mode `C` (noctcp) which allows channels to block messages which contain CTCPs and user mode `T` (u_noctcp) which allows users to block private messages that contain CTCPs.

 ### Configuration